 Put another way, Miller's ideas are about de-medicalising the process of dying.
 He's calling for an approach which is person-centred and not focussed on medical procedures, or dealing with individual instances of pain or bodily deterioration as they might crop up.

 It's easy to understand why healthcare professionals take the approach they do.
 They've been trained to heal and to help handle pain all of their working lives.
-However, by so doing we can be missing one of the fundamentals of dying.
+However, by so doing we can be missing one of the fundamentals of dying and what really matters to people at the end of their lives.
 It's a natural phenomenon and very much a part of life.

 Miller's ideas are from throwing the responsibility of preparing for death onto individuals – thereby letting healthcare givers off the hook.
 The new cultural approach to dying sought by Miller, and others, requires a societal approach.

 Thankfully, psychologists have already started work in this area.
 For example, Phillip M. Kleespies, PhD, wrote in his book, Life and Death Decisions: Psychological and Ethical Considerations in End-Of-Life, that psychological interventions can make a huge impact on dying people who are preparing for death.
 He says they can help with the ability to cope with and adapt to loss and advanced illness as they develop.

 “Miller has a clear view on what makes for a more dignified departure from life.
 That is to spend the last few months, weeks or hours doing what it was we enjoyed in life.”